razan45/Euler/README.md

 Euler Challenges Attempted

-My attempts at the euler challenges
+My attempts at the euler project